aave/docs-gho/docs/concepts/how-gho-works/gho-facilitators.md

 The Aave V3 Ethereum Pool has been proposed to the Aave DAO to serve as one of the initial Facilitators on the Ethereum Mainnet due to the risk-reducing features of this version of the protocol, including [efficiency mode](https://docs.aave.com/developers/whats-new/efficiency-mode-emode) (“eMode”), [isolation mode](https://docs.aave.com/developers/whats-new/isolation-mode), [siloed borrowing](https://docs.aave.com/developers/whats-new/siloed-borrowing), and [caps](https://docs.aave.com/developers/whats-new/supply-borrow-caps).
 In addition, it will assist with bootstrapping the GHO supply in a decentralized and permissionless fashion.

 The [Aave Protocol](https://aave.com/) is a liquidity protocol available on Ethereum and various other L1 and L2 networks.
 Aave allows users to supply a range of assets and borrow against them while simultaneously earning yield, as well as participating in liquidations.
 The Aave Protocol operates on an overcollateralized model.
-Accordingly, GHO will be overcollateralized as well.
+Accordingly, GHO is overcollateralized as well.

 ### FlashMinter